Last Updated on November 2, 2023

 The character shooting the longbow needs at least one piece of ammunition (an arrow) to fire the bow and must have both hands free to use it.

-Unlike simple ranged weapons — like the shortbow, the light crossbow, and the sling — that any character can be proficient with, the longbow is a martial weapon and is therefore only accessible to the more combat-oriented classes in the game.
+Unlike simple ranged weapons — like the shortbow, the light crossbow, and the sling — the longbow is a martial weapon and is therefore better suited to the more combat-oriented classes in the game.

 Magic Longbows and Magical Ammunition

-While magic swords and other melee weapons are relatively commonplace in D&D 5e — something which is immensely helpful, considering the number of creatures with a CR of 5+ that have resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks — there are fewer obvious ways to make your ranged weapon attack magical.
+As you advance in your D&D adventures, you’ll more than likely run into enemies that have resistance to bludgeoning, piercing, and slashing damage from non magical attacks — there are fewer obvious ways to make your ranged weapon attack magical.

 “If a magic weapon has the ammunition property, ammunition fired from it is considered magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.”